top of page

 During her PhD, Molly will try to discover novel Amadoriases that are able to degrade amadori products using Molecular Biology, Protein Engineering and Structural Biology but also proteomics and microbiology to understand how new microbes can metabolize these products as carbon source.

 Before joining the lab, Molly did her MBiol in Biotechnology and Microbiology at University of York.
+She is based at Durham University.

 2024-2028.